Mark2Mark/show-recyclers-plugin/README.md

   <li>👉 When you've completed the above, just click the <code>"Activate License"</code> button.
 Within a few seconds your product should be activated for full use!</li>
 </ol>

-*) If the window doesn’t show, you can right-click into the Edit Tab (that’s the window where you do your drawings) and in the context menu click <code>"Purchase Variable Font Preview 3"</code>.
+*) If the window doesn’t show, you can right-click into the Edit Tab (that’s the window where you do your drawings) and in the context menu click <code>"Purchase Recyclers"</code>.
 Alternatively you can right click into the plugin’s Preview box and click <code>"Open Registration Window"</code>.
 </details>

 &nbsp;